IBM/CodeEngine/kafka-observer/README.md

 This sample demonstrates how you can use IBM Cloud Code Engine to consume streams of messages from an Apache Kafka Service, such as IBM Cloud Event Streams.

-The architecture of this sample consists of an **observer** and a **consumer**, implementing a _wake-up_ mechanism, that provides an efficient and serverless way for your consumers to run.
+The architecture of this sample consists of an **observer** and a **consumer**, implementing a _wake-up_ mechanism, that provides an efficient and serverless way for your Kafka consumers to run.

 See the following diagram: